 Additionally, a student accrues an absence each time he or she accumulates a total of three tardies.
 A tardy is defined as being between 1-10 minutes late.
 Whenever possible, students should let the instructor know about expected absences as soon as possible and before the class meeting.
 If a student is more than 30 minutes late to class, that student will be counted absent.
+Leaving class excessively or leaving class early will also result in an absence.
+Please take care of personal business before or after class.

 Because this is a student-oriented class, regular attendance is crucial to understanding.
 With each absence, your participation grade will be impacted.
-If you are not prepared for workshop assignments, you may be asked to leave class and will be given an absence.
 If you must be absent, be sure to check Blackboard and check with another class member for any changes in the syllabus so that you can be prepared for the next class meeting.
 You will still be responsible for the material you have missed and for the upcoming material for the next class.
 "I was absent, so I didn't know that was due," is not an acceptable excuse.